dusupark/peatio/README.md

 [![Build Status](https://travis-ci.org/peatio/peatio.png?branch=master)](https://travis-ci.org/dusupark/peatio)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dusupark/peatio?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Dusu Park's Peatio is an open-source crypto-currency exchange implemented with Ruby on Rails and other cutting-edge technologies.
+Dusu Park's Peatio is an open-source cryptocurrency exchange implemented with Ruby on Rails and other cutting-edge technologies.

 ### Mission

-Our mission is to build the world best open-source crypto-currency exchange with a high performance trading engine and safety which can be trusted and enjoyed by users.
-Additionally we want to move the crypto-currency exchange technology forward by providing support and add new features.
+Our mission is to build the world best open-source cryptocurrency exchange with a high performance trading engine and safety which can be trusted and enjoyed by users.
+Additionally we want to move the cryptocurrency exchange technology forward by providing support and add new features.
 We help people to build easily their own exchanges around the world.

 Help is greatly appreciated, feel free to submit pull-requests or open issues.